swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 }
 ```

-The type parameter `T` passed to `initialize` is an explicit argument
+The type parameter `T` passed to `initializeMemory` is an explicit
-because the user must reason about the type's size and alignment at
+argument because the user must reason about the type's size and
-the point of initialization.
-Inferring the type from the value passed
+alignment at the point of initialization.
+Inferring the type from the
-to the second argument could result in miscompilation if the inferred
+value argument could result in miscompilation if the inferred type
-type ever deviates from the user's original expectations.
+ever deviates from the user's original expectations.
+The type
+parameter also importantly conveys that the raw memory becomes
+accessible via a pointer to that type at the point of the call.
+The
+type should be explicitly spelled at this point because accesing the
+memory via a typed pointer of an unrelated type could also result in
+miscompilation.

 ### Binding memory to a type